 -$1000 stipend paid to the student upon successful completion

 Fellowship recipients are expected to:

 -Online GIS and remote sensing training courses

 -Individual GIS project in topic area of interest

 -Be a US citizen

--Be a sophomore STEM (science, technology, mathematics and engineering) major as of fall semester 2014 OR senior science/math education major as of fall semester 2014
+-Major in a STEM discipline (science, technology, mathematics and engineering) OR science/math education

 -Have a minimum 3.0 GPA

 -Be a current student in good standing OR newly admitted for 2015 / 2016 to an Oklahoma NASA Space Grant Institution (OU, OSU, Southern Nazarene, Cameron, Langston, SOSU, SWOSU, ECU)